stuartellis/stuartellis-site-hugo/content/posts/time-budgeting.md

 <!--more-->

-It's the New Year, which means looking at how many things that I want to do, and despair at finding the time to do them all.
+It's the New Year, of course, which means looking at how many things that I want to do, and despairing at finding the time to do them all.
 (I know that I have the same 24 hours each day that Einstein did, etc. etc. That makes me feel even worse about it).
 Following [this review by Russ Allbery](https://www.eyrie.org/~eagle/reviews/books/1-4736-0885-6.html), I got a copy of [Secrets of Productive People, by Mark Forster](http://markforster.squarespace.com/) and started reading.
 The author